luxonis/modelconverter/README.md

 Convert your **ONNX** models to a format compatible with any generation of Luxonis camera using the **Model Compilation Library**.

+`ModelConverter` is in an experimental public beta stage.
+Some parts might change in the future.

 ## Status

 | Package   | Test                                                                                                  | Deploy                                                                                                  |